 Skip to Main Content

-PubMed @ UMSL
+PubMed @ UMSL: Basics

-Step-by-step guide to PubMed's basic and advanced features, with downloadable handouts.
+Step-by-step guide to PubMed's basic features.

 Full Text Links

-In PubMed @ UMSL, you have a better-than-average chance of finding free Full Text articles associated with the citations because
+In PubMed @ UMSL, you have a better-than-average chance of finding free full-text articles associated with the citations because

 • UMSL purchases subscriptions to journals and allows students, faculty, and staff to access the journals free of charge

-• Many journal publishers use PubMed Central (PMC) as their archive; PMC includes thousands of journals comprising more than 6 million full-text articles
+• Many journal publishers use PubMed Central (PMC) as their archive; PMC includes thousands of journals comprising more than 10 million full-text articles

 Filtering on Full Text Availability

-To reduce some of your frustration, it may be worthwhile to filter your results so you only see articles that are available in Full text or Free full text.
+To reduce some of your frustration, it may be worthwhile to filter your results so you only see articles that are available in full text or free full text.

 NOTE Provided you've built time for research into your schedule, you have choices!